rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/nightmare-frames-2022.md

 tags: ["horror", "adventure"]
 ---

-**Nightmare Frames** by *Postmodern Adventures* might be one the best Lovecraftian horror games I've played so far.
+**Nightmare Frames** by *Postmodern Adventures* might be one of the best Lovecraftian horror games I've played so far.

 It starts out as a pretty slow burn, but that's alright for the horror genre.
 Once it's got it's hooks into you, it becomes really hard to put down.
 With two kids and a daytime job, I only get a few hours to myself every evening.
 If not for that, I can guarantee that I would have finished this in a single sitting.